sonib123/azure-aks-kubernetes-project/05-Azure-Disks-for-AKS-Storage/05-01-SC-PVC-ConfigMap-MySQL/README.md

 # List PV
 kubectl get pv
 ```
+- It's in a pending state as it is waiting for the databse to be created and then it will merge.

 ### Create ConfigMap manifest
 - We are going to create a `usermgmt` database schema during the mysql pod creation time which we will leverage when we deploy User Management Microservice.